NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

 (number of input tokens per second, reported as `tacotron2_items_per_sec`) and for WaveGlow (number of output samples per second, reported as `waveglow_items_per_sec`).
-The `inference.py` script will iterate over predefined text lines, disregarding few iterations that are needed for warmup.
+The `inference.py` script will iterate over predefined text lines, discarding few iterations that are needed for warmup.

 ## Training performance benchmark
 To benchmark the training performance on a specific batch size, run: